blr-today/website/cal/skillbox.md

 subscribe: false
 ---

-> [AllEvents](https://allevents.in/) is a event aggregating platform.
+> [Skillbox](https://www.skillboxes.com/) is a event aggregating platform.

-This page sources events from [Bangalore](https://allevents.in/bangalore/all) page on the AllEvents website
+This page sources events from Bangalore events listed on the Skillbox website